uptonking/note4yaoo/lib-db-rxdb-community.md

 - Data security is a huge issue, Facebook.com has very specific whitelisted access patterns encoded as CRUD endpoints.

+- General question about reacting to database events: It seems like when responding to DB events it would be easy to accidentally create an infinite loop.
+Is that an issue with this pattern, or is it easy to avoid?
+Do any of these data subscription tools have safeguards in place to prevent this?
+  - This is where command and query (with subscribe) must be neatly separated.
+An event A launches an updates of the DB, that launches the query part to react, then stop.
+There is the risk of having an infinite loop, if the event A is launched by the query part, which is very related to the behavior of your app.

 - Meteor do this since inception with MongoDB on server and MiniMongo in client.
   - Yes, mongodb and meteor and minimongo do something similar but with much more restrictions on what you can do.
   - RxDB does exactly one thing which is being a client side database.
 You are not tied to a specific ecosystem or backend database.
 - Yeah, with RxDB, we are tied with RxJS, PouchDB and CouchDB.

+- I have made something similar trying to match more the concept of a materialized view, but just on the client instead of inside the database: https://github.com/tozd/node-reactive-postgres

 - ## [RxDB – Local JavaScript-Database | Hacker News_201701](https://news.ycombinator.com/item?id=13507367)
 - Before I started creating RxDB, I used pouchdb, minimongo, gunJS and lokiDB and had just too many things to handle by myself.
 RxDB is an approach to create a database which is easier to use and does not create discussing-point when using it in a big team.